Freed From Death Row, Man Sues His Texas Prosecutor

 This report of that day comes from the lengthy lawsuit, which alleges conspiracy, multiple constitutional violations, fabrication of evidence and supervisory liability.

-On the day of the robbery and murders, witnesses LaTonya Hubbard and Letisha Price saw three men discussing their plan to rob the check cashing store, the complaint states.
-And the owner of a furniture store in the same strip mall as the ACE store saw two of the robbers preparing for the robbery.
+On the day of the robbery and murders, according to the complaint, two witnesses saw three men discussing their plan to rob the check cashing store.
+The owner of a furniture store in the same strip mall as the ACE store also allegedly saw two of the robbers preparing for the robbery.

-Hubbard’s sister, Alisha “Lisa” Hubbard, who lived in the same apartment complex as the robbers, saw one of them loading a gun next to the getaway vehicle identified in breaking news reports.
+Brown says one of the witness’ sister, who lived in the same apartment complex as the robbers, saw a man loading a gun next to the getaway vehicle identified in breaking news reports.
 She testified that she spoke with another resident at Villa Americana apartments, who identified the robbers as Shawn, Ghetto and Deuce.

-But Lisa Hubbard changed her story after Rizzo pressured her to name Brown as one of the robbers discussing their plans.
+This witness changed her story, Brown alleges, after Rizzo pressured her to name Brown as one of the robbers discussing their plans.

-“Mr. Rizzo told me that if I didn’t stick to my statements, they could charge me with perjury,” according to Lisa Hubbard’s testimony, cited in the complaint.
+“Mr. Rizzo told me that if I didn’t stick to my statements, they could charge me with perjury,” the witness testified, as quoted in the complaint.
 “The female with Mr. Rizzo then told me that not only would they charge me with perjury but that they would also charge me with theft of the $10,000 that Crime Stoppers gave me [for identifying the men].”

-Lisa said she substituted Brown for Deuce “because I thought that is what Mr. Rizzo wanted me to do.”
+The witness allegedly said she substituted Brown for Deuce “because I thought that is what Mr. Rizzo wanted me to do.”

-LaTonya Hubbard also said she changed her story because of Rizzo’s persuasion about Brown.
+Her sister also said she changed her story because of Rizzo’s persuasion about Brown, according to the complaint.

 Brown, who lived with his girlfriend, Ericka Dockery, her children and Dockery’s cousin, was asleep on the couch in Dockery’s apartment on the morning of the robbery.
 Later that morning, Brown called Dockery while she was at a medical client’s home.